 30 Creative, Cool Gifts for Kids They're Sure to Love

 Most kids will probably have a wish list put together before any major gifting occasion, but sometimes you want to shop off-list.
-Sometimes, you want to give the little one in your life—your child, a niece or nephew, a friend’s child, whoever—a cool, creative, unique gift.
-Like gifts for teens or tweens, finding distinctive, good presents for kids for Christmas, birthdays, or another occasion can be tricky, but there’s a lot out there, and you can rest assured that your stand-out present will have a special place in the recipient’s memory for years to come.
+Sometimes, you want to give the little one in your life—your child, a niece or nephew, a friend's child, whoever—a cool, creative, unique gift.
+Like gifts for teens or tweens, finding distinctive, good presents for kids for birthdays, Christmas, or another gift-giving occasion can be tricky, but there's a lot out there, and you can rest assured that your standout present will have a special place in the recipient's memory for years to come.

 Gift card ideas rarely fail, especially if the parents have big plans that those gift cards could contribute to.
 But if you take pride in your connection with your kid, you'll want to give at least one cool Christmas gift or standout birthday present, something unique that they'll truly treasure.
 These great gifts for kids might not even end up on their wish lists.
 They might be toys, clothes, accessories, and more that kids don't even think to ask for, but once they unwrap them, they realize these gifts are items they've always wanted.
 (Aren't those the best type of gift, anyway?)